 The XXL stovetop toastie £9 isn’t just impressive in size, its also impressive in flavour.
 Four different cheeses are grated then mixed with chopped red onion and gherkins so they become one.
 The whole business is piled on thinly sliced sour dough that gets a smear of hot mustard to stop the whole lot from cloying before its toasted on the plancha.
 Its a foot-long-super-nova of hip sticking deliciousness that gives me profound delight every time I eat it.

-The masala spiced scotch egg £5.50 looks like a sea urchin and are glorious.
-The outer coating which are made of crispy noodles are wrapped around herby sausage meat and a runny centred quail’s egg.
-The “dahl’ relish is armed just a mere breath of spice that has buckets loads of umami.
-We Scooped the dahl onto the eggs and hoovered the lot up.
+The masala spiced scotch eggs £5.50 look like sea urchins and are one of the highlights.
+The outer coating which are made of crispy noodles are wrapped around herby sausage meat and a runny centred quail’s egg is at the core.
+The “dahl’ relish it comes with is armed with a subtle breath of spice but with bucket loads of umami.
+We scooped and dredged the lot into the dahl and inhaled.

 The rabbit, veal and cep lasagne £29 that comes in a skillet is made for two, but I could have easily done the lot to myself.
 Everything about it was hearty, full of heft and the sticky meaty jus had all the savoury depths you want from such a compelling autumnal belly warmer.
 If that’s not enough for you, there’s a fresh from the oven crunchy wedge of a sour dough baguette drenched in garlic-herb-butter.